Courts accepting PTSD as criminal defense

 A mental health professional countered that Velazquez-Sanchez's psychiatric disorder "did not impair his judgment to the extent that he was incapable of knowing the wrongfulness of his act," and he was sentenced to up to 40 years in prison.

 Nelson pointed out that positive results are possible for veterans with PTSD.
 There are treatments available, and she said four to five months of regular treatment can produce significant medical improvement.
-Treatment from the Veterans Affairs includes techniques and tools to give to veterans so they can continue practicing after sessions are done.
+Treatment from Veterans Affairs includes techniques and tools to give to veterans to continue to practice after sessions are done.

 Support from friends and family is another key component, she said.